mica-web/mica-web.github.io/collections/_learn/00_tools/vs-code.md

 ## Customizing your text editor
 <span class="emoji">👀</span> Your VS Code will very likely not match mine exactly in terms of colors, icons and some other details.
 One of the other benefits of text editors is that they are often very **extensible**, which means you can add to or modify them with plugins or other code.

-In VS Code, these are called **extensions**.
+In VS Code, these are called <b>extensions</b>.
 You can browse and install extensions from inside the app by using the

 To get you started customizing VS Code, I've created a [pack of recommended extensions](https://marketplace.visualstudio.com/items?itemName=angeliquejw.mica-web), which you can find by clicking the Extensions icon in the Activity Bar and searching for "MICA."
-You should see a result titled **MICA GD Pack** and, if you click on that result, it will take you to a description page for the extension pack.
+You should see a result titled <b>MICA GD Pack</b> and, if you click on that result, it will take you to a description page for the extension pack.

 ![Screenshot of the MICA GD Pack extension from inside of VS Code with the Extensions icon identified.]({{ ip | append: 'mica-web-ext.png' }})

-Clicking the **Install** button will add all the extensions in this pack to your copy of VS Code.
+Clicking the <b>Install</b> button will add all the extensions in this pack to your copy of VS Code.

-There are seven extensions included in this pack; please read the descriptions for each one and post any questions you have about how they work or what benefit they provide in the **#general** Slack channel.
+There are seven extensions included in this pack; please read the descriptions for each one and post any questions you have about how they work or what benefit they provide in the <b>#general</b> Slack channel.

 After you've done that, have fun exploring VS Code's [color themes](https://code.visualstudio.com/docs/getstarted/themes).
 Note that there are a handful of default themes included in the core app, but many more are available as extensions.